DIFFERENCE BETWEEN SEPARATION OF MARRIAGE AND DIVORCE

 A divorce can be defined as a legal dissolution of a marriage between couples.
 It is the process of completely terminating a marriage between parties.

-In a divorce process, there is a court order to dissolve the marriage totally, that is to bring the marriage to a permanent end.
+In a divorce process, there is a court order to dissolve the marriage totally, which is to bring the marriage to a permanent end.
 A divorce or dissolution of marriage takes place on the ground that the marriage has broken down irretrievably under Section 15(1) of the Matrimonial Causes Act.

 GROUNDS UPON WHICH A DIVORCE CAN TAKE PLACE

-A divorce takes places under just one ground and this is that the marriage has broken down irretrievably under Section 15(1) of the Matrimonial Causes Act.
-However, there are facts that must be proven in order to convince the court that the marriage has actually broken down which are provided for under Section 15(2) of the Matrimonial Causes Act (same as the ground for separation of marriage) which are: refusal to consummate the marriage; adultery; intolerable behaviour; desertion for up to one year; living apart for two years with the consent of another party; living apart for 3 years, presumption that the party to the marriage is dead.
+A divorce takes place under just one ground and this is that the marriage has broken down irretrievably under Section 15(1) of the Matrimonial Causes Act.
+However, there are facts that must be proven in order to convince the court that the marriage has actually broken down which are provided for under Section 15(2) of the Matrimonial Causes Act (same as the ground for separation of marriage) which are: refusal to consummate the marriage; adultery; intolerable behavior; desertion for up to one year; living apart for two years with the consent of another party; living apart for 3 years, presumption that the party to the marriage is dead.

 It is compulsory that this fact is actually proven as stated in the case of Nanna v Nanna (2006).

 A divorce comes to an end upon the decree of a court becoming absolute as provided for under Section 33 of the Matrimonial Causes Act.
 The parties to a concluded dissolve can remarry to another person after the decree has become absolute.

 SUMMARY OF DIFFERENCES BETWEEN SEPARATION AND DIVORCE